linroger/Wealth-of-Nations/Advanced Investments/Lecture 4- Investor Sentiment.md

 $$

 with $k=0.982$,  where the dividend growth observations are quarterly and measured in real terms. ${ }^{5}$.
 I label this weighted average as experienced payout growth because it is meant to summarize investors' memory of recent payout growth history.
-I set the weight parameter $k$ to a value that has worked well for summarizing experienced data and using it to explain expectations data in a number of settings,  including inflation expectations of households and of members of the Federal Open Market Committee that sets monetary policy in the U.S.,  as well as asset allocation decisions (stocks vs. bonds) of individual investors. ${ }^{6}$ Importantly,  the value of $k$ was not picked to make the resulting series of experienced payout growth fit well the analyst forecasts or price-dividend ratio series that we will now look at.
+I set the weight parameter $k$ to a value that has worked well for summarizing experienced data and using it to explain expectations data in a number of settings,  including inflation expectations of households and of members of the Federal Open Market Committee that sets [[Lecture 7-Risk and Return of Bonds#7.6 Asset price reactions to monetary policy surprises|monetary policy]] in the U.S.,  as well as [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] decisions (stocks vs. bonds) of individual investors. ${ }^{6}$ Importantly,  the value of $k$ was not picked to make the resulting series of experienced payout growth fit well the analyst forecasts or price-dividend ratio series that we will now look at.
 The estimate of $k$ was obtained by relating expectations to experienced data in completely different settings.

 Figure 4.4 shows the resulting time series of the experienced payout growth in comparison with the analyst long-term earnings growth forecast series.
 The series are clearly positively correlated,  although the correlation is of course not perfect.
 Times of high experienced payout growth such as the late 1990s,  or the last couple of years in the data,  are also years in which analysts are optimistic.
 In contrast,  in the depth of the financial crisis around 2009 both experienced payout growth was low and analysts were pessimistic.

 Figure 4.5 compares the payout growth series to the $\log P / D$ series.
-It is apparent that there is similar cyclicality in both series,  although with some big deviations,  especially in the years immediately before the financial crisis and in the early 1990s.
+It is apparent that there is similar [[Week 3 Cyclical Industries (and Advanced Forecasting)|cyclicality]] in both series,  although with some big deviations,  especially in the years immediately before the financial crisis and in the early 1990s.

-If the experienced payout growth series is a proxy for investor sentiment,  then it should forecast stock market returns in excess of the risk-free rate.
+If the experienced payout growth series is a proxy for [[Lecture 4- Investor Sentiment|investor sentiment]],  then it should forecast stock market returns in excess of the risk-free rate.
 Figure 4.6 shows

 [^13]![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-128.jpg?height=860&width=1201&top_left_y=340&top_left_x=424)